sweichwald/MERLiN/README.md

 # MERLiN: Mixture Effect Recovery in Linear Networks

-MERLiN is a causal inference algorithm that can recover from an observed linear mixture a causal variable that is a causal effect of another given variable.
+MERLiN is a causal inference algorithm that can recover from an observed linear mixture a causal variable that is an effect of another given variable.
 MERLiN implements a novel idea on how to (re-)construct causal variables and is robust against hidden confounding.

 As a motivational example consider the following causal structure